 - Highly hazardous, so proper care must be exercised.

-- High degree of skills and experience required.
+- The high degree of skills and experience required.

 - Costly affair.